namnbk/BeReal/README.md

 - [x] User can log in with newly created account
 - [x] App has a feed of posts when user logs in
 - [x] User can upload a new post which takes in a picture from photo library and a caption

-The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
 - [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
 - [x] User is able to logout
 - [x] User stays logged in when app is closed and open again

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough